-As I wiped fingerprints from the kitchen cupboard doors, I got to thinking about why they bother me—why I feel the need to remove them at all.
+As I wiped fingerprints from the kitchen cupboard doors, I got to thinking about why they bother me.
+Why do I feel the need to remove them at all?

 And yet it’s only when I’ve seen the fingerprints that they bother me.
-And they bother me because I know that over time they will attract more grime and dirt, and I want my kitchen not only to be clean, but to look clean.
+And they bother me because I know that over time they will attract more grime and dirt.
+I want my kitchen not only to be clean, but to look clean.

 But what are fingerprints anyway?
 What do they do?
 Why do human fingers have these distinctive patterns and why do they leave evidence of where they have been?

-Apparently, the papillary ridges on our fingertips are sometimes called friction ridges because they enhance our sense of touch by amplifying the vibrations sent to the sensory nerves that lie just beneath the epidermis.
+Apparently, the papillary ridges on our fingertips are sometimes called friction ridges.
+They enhance our sense of touch by amplifying the vibrations sent to the sensory nerves, which lie just beneath the epidermis.

 I find this all utterly astounding!
-To know what fingerprints are, to know how they appear and even a bit about what they’re for, fills me with awe at God’s handiwork.
+To know what fingerprints are.
+To know how they appear and what they’re for, fills me with awe at God’s amazing handiwork.

 For you created my inmost being;